area9innovation/fast/plow/readme.md

 - Secondly, it is mostly spent in lookupFromImport, doImportLookup, lookupsFromImport
 - The most time is spent in incompatibleTNodeNames.
 Improve that somehow.

+Structure of name lookup of code and types:
+  - plowcache sets up general functions to look from module to definitions.
+    Has a cache for the lookup.
+Arguably, these are placed wrong?
+  - typeenv uses those to search the import, and the local module.
+  - tmap lifts these directly, except we do transitive collection of supertypes

 - Add a compile server
   - Add option to only type check given ids